What is the purpose of The First Tee?

 The First Tee does not have a presence in my community.
 How can I bring The First Tee to my area?

-There are three possible ways you can bring The First Tee to your community.
+There are a few ways you can bring The First Tee to your community.

 How did The First Tee get its start?